 How can we honour God?
 What is our responsibility to God?

 - What does God expect of us – should we be concerned for transactions or transformation?
+Richard Rohr has some interesting things to say on this.

 Are we looking for liberation from a selfish, abusive and divided world?